-Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
-It should be noted that flaking paintwork was noted to some of the radiators.
+Heating and hot water Repair category 1 Notes Allowing for minor wear and tear to some of the radiators, no obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
 It is recommended good practice that gas boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.